-- 1. Installation of Water Conservation Equipment1 - 2.
+- 1. Water Audits and Installation of Water Conservation Equipment1 - 2.
 Development of a Custom Online Notification and Awareness (Alert) Program - 3.
 Drought Tolerant Demonstration Gardens and Landscape Classes - 4.
 Administration, Management and Reporting.

-Note 1: The costs associated with removal and installation of water conservation equipment is not included in the scope of work under this grant agreement, but is included here to illustrate the full scope of work being undertaken.
-Labor costs for this portion of the project will be covered by Department of Energy grant funds (under agreement with CBMWD), as local cost-share.
+Note 1: The costs associated with removal and installation of water conservation equipment is netare included in the scope of work under this grant agreement, for public facilities only, but is included here to illustrate the full scope of work being undertaken.
+Labor costs for this portion of the project will be covered by Department of Energy grant funds (under agreement with CBMWD), as local cost share.

-End users who participate in this program will receive water conservation equipment and will become part of the custom online alert program.
+End users who participate in this program will receive a detailed and comprehensive water audit report.
+Most participating users will recive water conservation equipment and will have the option to become part of the custom online alert program.
 The custom online alert program will be set up to send notifications related to regional water conditions such as drought and irrigation water use adjustments required by local governmental agencies to end users to save potable water.
 In addition, to conserving potable water, the objective of the new system is to help reduce demand during drought and to provide best practice conservation tools and educational tools to customers.
+Some end user sites will need minor repairs for their existing water systems to enable water conservation devices to function properly.
+In addition to potential repairs, some end user sites will require minor modifications to ensure compatibility between their existing water system and water conservation equipment.

-Along with the equipment and alert program, the project includes development of drought tolerant demonstration gardens in the Central Basin service area and hosting educational workshops on drought tolerant landscape.
+Along with the water audits, water conservation equipment retrofits, and alert program, the project includes development of drought tolerant demonstration gardens in the Central Basin service area and hosting educational workshops on drought tolerant landscape.